-Jesee’s accredited laboratory provides comprehensive destructive testing on base materials and weld specimens — delivering the mechanical and chemical data your project needs to meet specification and code requirements.
+Jesee’s accredited laboratory performs comprehensive destructive testing on base materials and weld specimens.
+We deliver the precise mechanical and chemical data required to verify compliance with all relevant specifications and codes.

 We provide a comprehensive range of destructive testing methods on base materials and weld specimens, performed in our CNAS-accredited laboratory to internationally recognised standards.